 Chop Chop is a cooking magazine, but it is also a language magazine.
 There is lots and lots of Spanish!
 From the glosario at the front of each edition, to the word search, to the conversation questions in Conversación en la mesa, the language is fun and engaging.
 The magazine consciously teaches the language of food and encourages family communication.

 It is not easy to find quality, affordable Spanish print materials.
-In a day where audio and video are becoming more and more accessible, I am pleased kids, parents and teachers have Chop Chop as source of Spanish text.
+In a day where audio and video are becoming more and more accessible, I am pleased kids, parents and teachers have the recipes for kids in Spanish from Chop Chop as source of Spanish text.

-Chop Chop is an excellent example of authentic language that can be used effectively with Spanish language learners.
-Of course, children learning the language will need support to ensure they are successful and having fun.
+The recipes for kids in Spanish from Chop Chop are an excellent example of authentic language that can be used effectively with language learners.
+Of course, children learning Spanish will need support to ensure they are successful and having fun, but that is true of all activities.

 One of the best ways to support kids is to prepare and cook together.
 Before you cook, browse the magazine and talk about the photos, choose and read through a recipe together, label the ingredients in the photos, and make a list of ingredients to buy.
 Then, choose a time to cook y hablar español en familia.

-You may also be interested in this post: Talking about food – Make and Print a Grocery List in Spanish
+You may also be interested in this post: Spanish in the Kitchen